 - Basing your schedule or life on whether or not you can get high

-Of course, these aren’t the only signs of addiction to marijuana, but they are some of the most commonly seen in many people.
+These aren’t the only signs of addiction to marijuana, but they are some of the most commonly recognized signs of marijuana addiction.